 I'm not just talking about updates.
-You know you need to update when WordPress and plugins update.
-That's a given and a part of having a website that uses WordPress.
-Updates are always a performance and security issue that can't be ignored.
+You already know you need to update when WordPress and plugins update.
+That's a given and a part of having a WordPress website.
+Updates are always a performance and security issue that you cannot ignore.

 What I'm referring to today is testing and tuning your performance and functionality.
-In a perfect world everything would always “just work”.
+In a perfect world, everything would always “just work.”
 But that would require that everything remain static and not change.
-If you have a WordPress site you know the only thing that is consistent is change!
+If you have a WordPress site, you know the only consistent thing is change.

 Just Two Steps

-- Review each plugin functionality and make sure it is operating properly.
-Fill out your forms, place test orders, check any plugin specific widgets and third party connections or embeds.
+Review each plugin's functionality and make sure it is operating correctly.
+Fill out your forms, place test orders, check any plugin-specific widgets and third-party connections or embeds.
 Test the functionality of every plugin to make sure all is working as you require.
-Review all plugins to make sure they have been tested with the latest version of WordPress.
-Even though plugins can still operate properly without being tested to the latest and greatest those that don't could eventually cause a conflict.
-Make note of those plugins falling behind and if they don't keep up — find a new plugins to use!

-The last thing you want to discover is that something isn't, or worse, hasn't been operating on your site for some time due to an upgrade created conflict or bug.
-By making time on your calendar to walk through the above and address any issues is part and parcel of keeping your website humming along!
+The last thing you want to discover is that something isn't, or worse, hasn't been operating on your site for some time due to an update created conflict or bug.
+Making time on your calendar to walk through the above and address any issues is part and parcel of keeping your website humming along.

 At your service,